tobiasbudig/MyForm/server/forms/demo.md

 - type: multiple_choice
 - required: false
 - id: features
+- has_other: true
 - help: "Select all that apply"
+- explanation: "Knowing which features you use most helps us prioritize development efforts and ensure we're investing in the areas that matter most to our users.
+Feel free to select multiple options."
 - options:
   - Dashboard
   - Reports